FRINXrepo/docs-public/_posts/2017-06-26-l3vpn-service-module.md

 ##### [ietf-l3vpn-svc@2017-05-02.yang][10]

 The original YANG is from [RFC 8049][11].
 Supported statements are shown in [generated UML from the original YANG][12].
-This YANG module is modified in order to reuse its parts and is extended with L3VPN Provider elements - [modified ietf-l3vpn-svc YANG module][13]
+This YANG module is modified in order to reuse its parts and is extended with L3VPN Provider elements.

 The YANG module contains 3 root statements and one RPC: